July 3, 2026No Comments

 This is an opinion piece.
 Views expressed are my own personal experience and observations.
 Other XTB customers have reported very different experiences, both better and worse, and you can read those views directly on the App Store, Google Play and Trustpilot.
 Nothing in this review constitutes professional, financial or legal advice, nor an allegation of wrongdoing by XTB.
 Capital is at risk when investing.

-This post does not contain any XTB referral links.
-Where alternative brokers are mentioned, those links may include CoolCuration referral codes.
-We do not benefit financially from publishing this XTB app review.
+This article contains affiliate or referral links.
+If you click through and sign up I may earn a commission or referral bonus at no extra cost to you.
+It does not affect my editorial view.
+This post does not contain any XTB referral links; where alternative brokers are mentioned, those links may include CoolCuration referral codes.
+We have no referral relationship with XTB and do not benefit financially from XTB itself.

 Cool Factor: 1/5